 |Contact the Community Development Department at 248-347-0415 for further information.

 The first thing you should do is check your flood hazard.
 Flood maps and flood protection references are available at the Novi Public Library.

-You can also visit the Building Department (first floor of City Hall) to see if you are in a mapped floodplain.
+You can also visit the Building Department (first floor of Novi Civic Center) to see if you are in a mapped floodplain.
 The Building Department can give you more information, such as flood elevations, flood depths and elevation certificates.

 There are a number of areas in the City of Novi that fall within the Floodplain or Floodway as designated by the Federal Emergency Management Administration (FEMA).
 Mandatory Flood Insurance may be required.
 The City of Novi Community Development Department offers free floodplain determinations and will provide necessary flood plain information regarding your home or business.
 Elevation Certificates for many existing structures within or near the floodplain are also available.
 Please contact the Community Development Department at 248-347-0415 or visit us on the first floor of the Civic Center.
 Please see the Frequently Asked Questions and additional information below.

 Current FEMA Flood Maps and Flood Insurance Rate Maps (FIRMS) are also available by clicking here.
 Information is also available on the FEMA website or www.floodsmart.gov.